 What Happens After Installation?

 The final aspect of replacing your windows is what you do after installation.
 Below, we shed light on a few questions you may have about what happens after the installation has been completed.

 How Long Does a Window Replacement Last?

-A window replacement should last for decades if you work with a trustworthy company.
-Typically, new windows last anywhere from 20-50 years.
-You shouldn’t have to replace the windows more often than that unless they’re damaged or mold appears.
+If you work with a trustworthy company, a window replacement should last decades.
+Typically, new windows last between 20 and 50 years.
+You shouldn’t have to replace the windows more often unless they’re damaged in an accident or natural disaster.

 Will the Installers Verify Their Work?